lvapeab/nmt-keras/README.md

   ```
  - Run `python main.py`

 4) We can use model ensembles with the [sample_ensemble.py](https://github.com/lvapeab/nmt-keras/blob/master/sample_ensemble.py) script.
-For example, if we want to use the models from the first three epochs on the val split, just run:
+Please, refer to the [ensembling_tutorial](https://github.com/lvapeab/nmt-keras/blob/master/examples/documentation/ensembling_tutorial.md) for more details of this script.
+In short, if we want to use the models from the first three epochs on the val split, just run:
  ```bash
   python sample_ensemble.py --models trained_models/tutorial_model/epoch_1  trained_models/tutorial_model/epoch_2 -ds datasets/Dataset_tutorial_dataset.pkl -s val
   ```